Last Updated on December 13, 2021 by Grow with Bovees

-Rhaphidophora tetrasperma is a fast-growing plant, and it will require repotting once a year.
+Rhaphidophora tetrasperma is a fast-growing plant, and it will require repotting once a year, into a larger container.

 To tell if your Rhaphidophora tetrasperma needs to be repotted, you can look at the drainage holes of your plant pot.
 If the plant’s roots are peeking out of the holes, it is time to repot the plant.